dadi/docs/docs/cdn.md

 #### Filters

-**nearest-neighbor**

-The simplest approach to interpolation.
+**nearest-neighbor:** The simplest approach to interpolation.
 Rather than calculating an average value by some weighting criteria or generating an intermediate value based on complicated rules, this method simply determines the "nearest" neighbouring pixel, and assumes the intensity value of it.

-**linear**

-Considers the closest two pixels and takes a weighted average to arrive at its final interpolated value.
+**linear:** Considers the closest two pixels and takes a weighted average to arrive at its final interpolated value.
 Results in a much smoother image than `nearest-neighbor`.

-**cubic**

-Images resampled with cubic interpolation are smoother and have fewer interpolation artifacts, but processing is slower than with `linear` or `nearest-neighbor`.
+**cubic:** Images resampled with cubic interpolation are smoother and have fewer interpolation artifacts, but processing is slower than with `linear` or `nearest-neighbor`.

-**lanczos**

-Tends to reduce aliasing artifacts and preserve sharp edges.
+**lanczos:** Tends to reduce aliasing artifacts and preserve sharp edges.
 [It has been considered the "best compromise"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.116.7898) among several simple filters for this purpose.

 ### flip: flipping an image